 - To add another Non-Catalog item, click the Add Non-Catalog Item button and enter the data.

-- In the "To Do" section, click on Non-Catalog requisition Title link or "S" number
+- In the "To Do" section, click on the Requisition Title's link or "S" number.

-- Review the requisition details and click Approve or Deny
+- Review the Requisition's details, and click Approve or Deny.

 Have at least one backup Approver for your budget or org code in the event that someone is on leave.

 Delegate your Authority when you go on vacation through the Preferences tab